Signatures of the topological spin of Josephson vortices in topological superconductors

-In this paper we derive an effective quantum Hamiltonian for a Josephson vortex in a TJJ (see Eq.~(\ref{eq:soliton-hamiltonian})), unveiling a remarkable property of these vortices.
-It is shown that the presence of the low-lying Majorana edge states that interact with the vortex crucially affects its dynamics.
-As a consequence, for the case of a Josephson vortex going around an annular Josephson junction \cite{HermonSternBenJacob,Wees} (see Fig.~\ref{fig:setup}), the vortex accumulates a universal phase.
-This phase can be exploited to induce a persistent motion of the vortex around the junction, triggered by the nucleation of an additional vortex in the region enclosed by the junction (i.e. by changing the magnetic flux $\Phi$ through the central hole).
-The induced motion drives the Josephson junction into its finite resistance state \cite{Wallraff2003}, revealing the presence of the phase.
-For non-topological Josephson junctions, an externally induced charge $Q$ can drive the vortex into a similar persistent motion \cite{HermonSternBenJacob} through the Aharonov-Casher effect \cite{AharonovCasher1984,ReznikAharonov,Elion1993}; The system acts as an elegant dual of an Aharonov-Bohm ring for electrons.
-In contrast, for TJJs the persistent motion of the Josephson vortex can be controlled through two knobs instead of one: i) Continuously, using the induced charge $Q$ in the region enclosed by the junction; and (ii) Using the enclosed flux, whose value is quantized in units of $h/2e$.
-In units of the charge, the nucleation of an extra vortex within the central region is equivalent to an $e/4$ shift in the Aharonov-Casher charge $Q$ (where $e$ is the electronic charge).
+In this Rapid Communication, we report a method to calculate the universal exchange phase for Josephson vortices and propose a proof-of-principle experiment by which to measure it.
+We derive an effective quantum Hamiltonian for a Josephson vortex in a topological Josephson junction [TJJ; see Eq.~(\ref{eq:soliton-hamiltonian})], unveiling the role of the low-lying Majorana edge states in the soliton dynamics.
+For the case of a soliton going around an annular Josephson junction \cite{HermonSternBenJacob,Wees} (see Fig.~\ref{fig:setup}), the soliton accumulates a universal phase related to the exchange phase of Ising anyons.
+This phase can be exploited to induce a persistent motion of the vortex around the junction, triggered by the nucleation of an additional vortex in the region enclosed by the junction (i.e., by changing the magnetic flux $\Phi$ through the central hole).
+This induced motion drives the Josephson junction into its finite voltage state \cite{Wallraff2003}, revealing the presence of the phase.

-We proceed to derive the equations governing the motion of a Josephson vortex.
-Our starting point is the Hamiltonian describing the TJJ \cite{GrosfeldStern2011}, which we now briefly describe in terms of its bosonic and fermionic degrees of freedom.